Mid-Atlantic Surgical Group

 Dialysis Access Procedures

-AV Fistula Creation – using ultrasound-guided techniques, new AV fistulas are created to allow patients catheter-free dialysis.
-AV fistulas are created from a patient’s own vein – this reduces the risks of infection and extends the lifespan of the access
+Using ultrasound-guided techniques, new AV fistulas are created to allow patients catheter-free dialysis.
+AV fistulas are created from a patient’s own vein – this reduces the risks of infection and extends the lifespan of the access.

-AV Graft Placement – for patients who are not candidates for AV fistula creation, a graft can be placed under the skin allowing for dialysis without the need for a catheter.
+For patients who are not candidates for AV fistula creation, a graft can be placed under the skin allowing for dialysis access without the need for a catheter.